Fire & Explosions

 - Regularly test that the quick-closing valves are functioning.

 - The fire dampers must be functioning and regularly tested.

 - Contactors and connections in electrical installations should be regularly checked.
 All repairs of electric equipment to be performed or supervised by qualified personnel.

 - Test that the engine room fire alarm is working properly and be sure that the crew is well aware of the fire fighting and emergency procedures.

 - Smoking must never be permitted in areas where cargo is handled (hold, open hatchways, container, container stuffing area etc.).

-- When carrying cargo with tendency towards self-ignition monitoring of temperatures should be performed and unnecessary ventilation should be avoided.
+- When carrying cargo with a tendency towards self-ignition monitoring of temperatures should be performed and unnecessary ventilation should be avoided.

 - Stowing, separation and lashing of dangerous goods must be done according to the IMDG code.

 - Securing of cargo on Ro-Ro decks must be arranged so that fire-fighting equipment is unobstructed during loading, discharging and on sea passage.